 - Proficiency in Android and/or iOS a plus

-Hotline Consultants are the primary point of contact for users to report and troubleshoot problems with CAEN computer labs, classroom technology, remote access, and software.
+Help Desk Consultants are the primary point of contact for users to report and troubleshoot problems with CAEN computer labs, classroom technology, remote access, and software.
 Consultants assist students and faculty via phone, email, live chat, and in-person and escalate problems to other CAEN teams as necessary.
-As time permits, students may assist in developing software tools and documentation to improve Hotline efficiency and other customer service needs.
+As time permits, students may assist in developing software tools and documentation to improve Help Desk efficiency and other customer service needs.
 Experience working collaboratively with others to problem-solve, a desire to learn using multiple software packages, and excellent communication skills are all prerequisites for this position.

 IT Security employees handle vulnerability scanning, sensitive data scanning, web application vulnerability scanning, documentation of various processes and testing of new IT security technologies/solutions, review/ query logs and alerts, as well as analyze network traffic flows.
 Prerequisites: familiar with various Operating Systems, good understanding of all things network related, excellent communication and documentation skills, attention to detail and a strong desire to learn are required.
 Desired experience: IT Security tools such as Nmap, Nessus, Metasploit, Splunk, etc., Web Application programming experience.